LibreBooking/app/README.md

 Sadly I don't have the time to dedicate myself to this project, but I'm hoping to at least fix whatever bug may appear, with the limited understanding of the source code that I have.
 If you can help, or better yet, do you want go on with this project please fork it and keep developping it.
 Forks, help, bug reports are all welcome.

+UPDATE: The worst-case scenario seems to have occurred, the original repo is gone and all the releases are also gone.
+As such I've added the few releases that I had downloaded but as I didn’t know exactly to what commit/tag they were connect, the releases and the commits do not correspond.